aveldanov/TheGameApp/README.md

 ### Project creation key milestones

-1. Research - Familiarized with the task and options of implementation.
+1. Research - Familiarized with the task, requirements and options of implementation
 2. Created initial app flow using lucid chart
 3. Build a basic functionality in Xcode Playground
 4. Build User Interface in Xcode